-Assignment submissions:
+Assignment submissions

 All work is to be submitted electronically via Nexus.

-Programming questions may require submission of .java, .js, .json, or .sql files.
+Programming questions may require submission of programming files.
+Programming files must clearly indicate the student's name and student-number at the beginning of the file as a comment.

 Non-programming questions must be typed using a word processor or drawing software and submitted as a PDF (Portable Document Format) file.
+These files must also clearly indicate the student's name and student-number at the beginning of the file.

 Further details and submission procedure will be stated in each assignment.